Bedtime Story (Madonna song): Chart performance

 "Bedtime Story" debuted on the US Billboard Hot 100 at number 74 the week of April 22, 1995, with first-week sales of 12,000.
 The next week, the song peaked at number 42, becoming Madonna's first US single since her debut "Everybody" (1982) to not reach the top 40.
-Had "Bedtime Story" reached the top 40, it would've been Madonna's 33rd top 40 single, and she would've been the third female solo singer to score the most top 40 hits in the rock era, behind Aretha Franklin and Connie Francis.
 Billboards Fred Bronson attributed the song's weak chart performance to its low sales and lack of radio airplay.
 "Bedtime Story" spent a total of seven weeks on the Billboard Hot 100.
 The song, however, found success on the Dance Club Play chart, where it reached the first spot.
 It was Madonna's seventeenth Hot Dance chart-topper.
 By the end of 1995, it ranked 17th on the Dance Club Play chart.
 In Canada, the single peaked at the 42nd position of RPMs Top Singles chart on the week of May 15, 1995.

 In the United Kingdom, "Bedtime Story" debuted and peaked at the fourth position of the UK Singles Chart on February 25, 1995.
 Two weeks later, it left the top 20, spending a total of nine weeks on the chart.
 According to Music Week magazine, over 97,000 copies of the single have been sold in the United Kingdom as of 2008.
 "Bedtime Story" also reached the fourth position in Scotland.
 The song had a lukewarm reception throughout Europe, barely reaching the top 50 and top 40 in The Netherlands and Belgium, respectively.
 It was more successful in Italy, where it reached the top-ten.
 "Bedtime Story" peaked at the sixteenth spot of the European Hot 100 Singles chart.
 In Australia, the song debuted and peaked at number five on April 9, remaining in that position for three weeks.
 It fell out of the top-ten in its fifth week, and eventually exited the charts after a total run of nine weeks.
 In New Zealand, "Bedtime Story" debuted at number 40 on May 7, eventually reaching 38, and leaving the chart the following week.